freespek/solarkraft/doc/case-studies/timelock/README.md

 Before diving into the concrete timelock example, let's explore a bit of a theory of what we want to achieve with runtime monitors.
 Eventually, runtime monitors are going to be deployed on the live blockchain, and they should serve two purposes:

 - **Prevent safety violations**: bad things, such as your token balance being stolen, should not happen.
 This is the primary goal of runtime monitors: react preventively, and abort unwanted executions.
-- **Detect about liveness violations**: good things should be able to happen!
+- **Detect liveness violations**: good things should be able to happen!
 E.g. you, as an account owner, should be able to withdraw your own balance.
 If a legitimate transaction keeps reverting, that's also a bug, not less severe than someone stealing your tokens.
 - **Warn about unexpected behaviors**: same as code, specs are not perfect.
 If a spec author overlooked some behaviors, and they manifest themselves on the live blockchain, this may mean anything: from simple spec incompleteness, to an exploit being executed.
 Monitors can be configured to either issue a simple warning, or to prevent such behaviors altogether.

 The problem we've observed with the specification approaches previously is that the specs of _what_ the method should do can easily be much larger than the actual implementation; compare e.g. this [ERC-721 Certora spec][] with the [ERC-721 implementation][] (don't forget to exclude comments when comparing).